xeon123/KCNA-notes/3 Containers with Dockers.md

 - **Running Containers**:
   Example: `docker run -it ubuntu bash` to interact with a Ubuntu container.
-  - -i : keeps the container’s standard input open to enable interaction with the container
+  - `-i`: keeps the container’s standard input open to enable interaction with the container
-  - -t: allocates TTY for the container to simulate a terminal interface, making the container behave as if a terminal was connected.
+  - `-t`: allocates TTY for the container to simulate a terminal interface, making the container behave as if a terminal was connected.
 - **Managing Resources**:
   Adjust resource limits (Mac), though limited on Windows (WSL).
 - **Kubernetes Integration**: